Cook smarter

 4. Transfer to the top surface, under the broiler.
 Switch broiler to high.

-5. Watch closely — in 1–2 minutes the top chars and blisters; the cornicione puffs dramatically.
+5. Watch closely.
+In 1–2 minutes the top chars and blisters; the cornicione puffs dramatically.

 This two-stage method replicates the heat profile of a wood-fired oven: intense bottom heat for structure, overhead radiant heat for leopard spotting.